 Descend the steps at Lincoln Park’s Armitage stop and the first thing you’ll see is a stretch of charming Victorian row homes and cottages, now home to great eateries, bars, and boutiques.
 Shop for unique finds and grab a bite before heading east towards the lakefront.
 You’ll have your pick of Lincoln Park Zoo, Lincoln Park Conservatory, the Chicago History Museum, the Peggy Notebaert Nature Museum, and Alfred Caldwell Lily Pool, among other great outdoor spots.
 Or take the Brown Line one stop south to the Sedgwick station to explore Old Town boutiques, restaurants, bars, and improv at The Second City.

-Stop: Belmont to explore Boystown, Wrigleyville, and Lakeview
+Stop: Belmont to explore Northalsted, Wrigleyville, and Lakeview

 Ready to explore?
 Visit the CTA for ‘L’ train maps, schedules, and fares.